Health Psychology PhD

 Placement

-As part of your training, you’ll complete a work placement with one of our partners, giving you the opportunity to develop your consultancy skills.
+As part of your training, you’ll complete a work placement, giving you the opportunity to develop your consultancy skills.

 Conferences